sarjarapu/resharder/README.md

 To test Resharder compile the project and execute the jar or run within an IDE such as IntelliJ or Eclipse.
 If you have a mongos instance running on localhost:27017 or have initialized the test environment Resharder will pull shard configuration automatically.
 I will add support for remote mongos when I get a chance.

 If everything is setup correctly you should be able to point a browser at http://localhost:8082 and start experiencing the endless joy that can only come from completely destroying your data!

+NOTE:  Apologies in advance for the ugliness of the ShardMapper class.
+It was a quick and dirty implemnentation of printShardingStatus() and I have just not had time to clean it up.
+If it hurts your eyes to read it then that is to be expected...the rest of the project should be easier to digest.